maikelbos0/VDT.Core.Blazor.DragAndDropList/src/VDT.Core.Blazor.DragAndDropList/README.md

 ## Features

 - Drag and drop items in a list to change the order
+- Touch and mouse support
 - Fully customizable item layout template

 ## Usage

 To use this components, there are two steps that must be taken.

-- Inside the item template, there needs to be an element that has an `@onmousedown` event callback to `context.StartDragging`, passing the `MouseEventArgs`, to start the dragging action
+- Inside the item template, there needs to be an element that has an `@onmousedown` and `@ontouchstart` event callback to `context.StartDragging`, passing the `MouseEventArgs` and `TouchEventArgs`, to start the dragging action
 - When the dragging item is dropped, the component `OnDropItem` event is triggered which provides an object of type `DropItemEventArgs<TItem>`; subscribe to this event to handle the reordering of your list